HOW Standard WALLS ARE VULNERABLE

-Axes, sledgehammers and makeshift battering rams can easily penetrate through drywall.
+Axes, sledgehammers, and makeshift battering rams can easily penetrate drywall.

-Projectiles from hurricanes and tornadoes send massive shrapnel at homes.
+Projectiles from hurricanes and tornadoes send massive shrapnel to homes.

-Every part of a standard wall is penetrable.
-The drywall between studs is of course the easiest area, filled with not much more than air and perhaps some wires.
-A simple hammer or even a hard boot could easily puncture through.
+Every part of a standard wall is susceptible.
+The drywall between studs is filled with not much more than air and, perhaps, some wires.
+A simple hammer or even a steel-toed boot could easily puncture through.

-Wood or Steel studs provide some resistance at those points, but not much.
-Wood can easily be drilled through or sliced with an axe.
-Steel studs are a more dense material but because they are hollow and long they can easily be bent.
-Further, a low caliber bullet would easily tear through either one.
+Wood or steel studs provide some resistance at those points, but not much.
+Wood can easily be drilled through or sliced with an ax.
+Steel studs form from denser material (metal), but force can easily bend them because they are hollow and lengthy.
+Further, even a low-caliber bullet would easily tear through either one.